Welcome to my Book Club

 King Warrior Magician Lover

-Examination of the four main archetypes of the masculine psychology, and its mature and immature forms.
+King, Warrior, Magician, Lover is an examination of the four main archetypes of the masculine psychology, and its mature and immature forms.
+This book is a great tool to reflect on one’s own slant towards psychological makeup and the ways that you are expressing that makeup.
 A great book to better understand how to guide boys into healthy divine masculine men who can serve the world in a myriad of beneficial ways.

 Read More